dkpnw/cloudflare-ddns/README_AirMessage_quickstart.md

 ```
 **2) Create your Cloudflare config**

 Create config.json in this folder.
-Minimal example (IPv4 only):
+Minimal example (IPv4 only; more verbose/optioned config example provided in example-config.json):
 ```
 {
   "cloudflare": [